Students Who Have Mobility Impairments

 - Offer assistance when you think it is appropriate, but be willing to accept "no" for an answer.
 Many people with disabilities prefer to be as independent as possible.

 - Be aware that many physical settings such as laboratories, art studios, computer stations, etc., might require modification in order to become accessible.
-If you become aware of a situation that is inaccessible and/or is causing a problem for a particular student, please discuss it with both the student involved and Clare Carson, Associate Dean of Students.
+If you become aware of a situation that is inaccessible and/or is causing a problem for a particular student, please discuss it with both the student involved and Julia Dunn, Associate Dean of Students.

 - Students in laboratory and other "hands-on" courses might be able to participate most fully by dictating instructions to an aide or another student.
 In this way, the student might be able to participate in every aspect of the learning experience except the physical manipulation of equipment.